valory-xyz/brand-and-press-kit-agents-unleashed/README.md

 Do:
 * Link to [olas.network](https://olas.network) in articles, blog posts or other media mentions describing Olas' own work
-* Publicly claim only relationships to the Olas DAO itself that are reflected in an [on-chain vote](https://boardroom.io/autonolas/overview) or [off-chain vote](https://snapshot.org/#/autonolas.eth), expressed as they are expressed therein.
-Request DAO contributors' written approval to publicly mention an existing relationship between you and them, e.g. a partnership, sponsorship, or grant program.
+* Publicly claim only relationships to the Olas DAO itself that have been recorded in an [on-chain vote](https://boardroom.io/autonolas/overview) or [off-chain vote](https://snapshot.org/#/autonolas.eth), describing these relationships as they are expressed therein.
+Request DAO contributors' written approval prior to publicly mentioning an existing relationship between you and them, e.g. a partnership, sponsorship, or grant program.
 * Use the specific language used in writing by the DAO in an on/off-chain vote and by DAO contributors regarding the relationship, e.g. 'we have received a grant from Valory, co-creators of Olas' or 'we are sponsoring an event with [name here], an Olas founding member'.
 * Those building on Olas must use descriptive phrases that make it clear your product is developed on Olas technology (“powered by” is preferred, but “built on” can also be used).
 Avoid phrases that imply an official partnership with Olas (“built with”, “developed with”, “partnered with”).
 Your company or product name should appear first, followed by Olas and the autonomous service or component name.
 Using 'Olas' in product or app names is prohibited because it confuses end users, e.g. 'OlasBots', etc.